 In many companies, the product manager and the UX designer roles go hand in hand.
-This week's post is an introduction to the UX designer role, how it's similar (and different) to the product manager role, and how the two effectively work together to deliver a great product.
+This week's post is an introduction to the UX designer role, how it's similar (and different) to the product manager role, and how the two work effectively together to deliver a great product.

 It just so happens that this overlaps with product managers' goals.
 It's not surprising that there's a lot of confusion where one role ends and the other begins.
 In fact, in many smaller startups, the product manager is also the UX designer.
 This person is expected to understand the market and business goals, the user needs, and the best way to prioritize features and manage a team.